kbansal1111/linkedlist-visualizer/README.md

 If you have any questions, suggestions, or run into issues:
 Ways to Get Help:
-🐛 Report Bugs: Open an issue on GitHub with detailed description 💡 Feature Requests: Suggest new features via GitHub issues 📧 Contact: Reach out via GitHub discussions
+🐛 Report Bugs: Open an issue on GitHub with detailed description

+💡 Feature Requests: Suggest new features via GitHub issues

+📧 Contact: Reach out via GitHub discussions

 ⭐ Star the Repo: Show your support by starring this project

-**Built with 💙 for students learning Data Structures.** this is the whole readme file make it structure and with heading bold
+**Built with 💙 for students learning Data Structures.**